 He taught boys to become men!

-We would like to thank Brown City, Capac, Kingston, and North Branch schools for participating in this tournament in the past.
-We look forward to new participants in 2019.
+We would like to thank Deckerville, Capac, Lakeville, and Imlay City schools for participating in this year's tournament.
+We look forward to hosting again in 2020.
 The Moore family considers this tribute an honor to the man we think about each day.
 It is nice to know that Harry made such an impact on so many people that this basketball tournament was conceived.
 As part of this event a $500 scholarship will be awarded.
 The honorees associated with the tournament have all exhibited the characteristics of living life as Harry expected.